Ocean Climate Action Logo--wave crashing of U.S. Capitol

 Ocean-based climate solutions refer to investments and innovations in:

 • Clean Ocean Energy: It’s time for federal investment into research and development of wind, wave and tidal energy.
-We must address the rising temperatures on the planet affecting the oceans and all life on earth and move towards sustainable energy.
+We must address the rising temperatures on the planet affecting the ocean and all life on earth and move towards sustainable energy.
 The Ocean Climate Action Coalition supports (and we believe influenced) the Biden executive action to allow 30GW of offshore wind leasing by 2030.

 • Job-Producing Shoreline Restoration to Promote Climate Resilience: Storm intensity is increasing, and sea levels are rising, making storm surges and flooding more intense.
 The Ocean Climate Action Coalition supports calls for federal funding through NOAA to create jobs building living shorelines and natural barriers for our coasts, ports, and along inland rivers and the Great Lakes (the Civilian Conservation Corps).
 Nature-based solutions will save lives, save taxpayer money, and create wildlife habitat.
 It’s time to move post-disaster funding into pre-disaster planning.